How much does the Netherlands pay into the EU budget and how much does it receive?

 A seven-year framework

 The EU’s annual budget must be in keeping with the agreements made by the member states on the seven-year framework regulating the EU’s annual budget, known as the Multiannual Financial Framework (MFF).
-This framework lays down, for a minimum of five but generally seven years, the ceiling for expenditure in the EU budget, how resources are to be distributed across EU priorities, and how much each member state is required to contribute to the budget.
+This framework sets the EU budget’s expenditure ceiling for a minimum of five but generally seven years an lays down how resources will be distributed across EU priorities, and how much each member state is required to contribute to the budget.
 The MFF determines to a large extent how much money member states will receive and contribute in the years ahead.
 Budget negotiations are complex and often protracted.

-The financial consequences of the new agreement are disclosed in the Ministry of Foreign Affairs’ budget for 2021.
+The financial consequences to the Netherlands of the new agreement are disclosed in the Ministry of Foreign Affairs’ budget for 2021.

 An Own Resources Decision (ORD) is usually taken when a new MFF is agreed.
 The ORD lays downs provisions to determine how own resources are raised in order to finance the Union’s annual budget.
-The decision has been ratified by the 27 EU member states.
-The ORD is amended, partly because the contribution rebate system is modified and a new own resource is introduced (a levy on plastic waste).
+The decision has to be ratified by the 27 EU member states.
+The ORD has been amended, partly because the contribution rebate system has also been modified and a new own resource has been introduced (a levy on plastic waste).
 In addition, the ORD provides for the loan system introduced by Next Generation EU.
 The own resources decision came into force on 1 June 2021 with retroactive effect to 1 January 2021.
 For the decision, click this link.

 Annual EU budget